The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Observations and Reductions

 The sets of detrended exposures for each galaxy observation were then processed with the WIRWolf image stacking pipeline \citep{Gwyn2014}.
 WIRWolf performs automatic photometric and astrometric calibration by matching the detected sources in each WIRCam exposure against the 2MASS catalog data.
 After this initial iteration, it then matches the stellar magnitudes for each exposure to a master catalogue generated from the full set of images in the stack.
 This procedure results in an internal photometric accuracy typically better than 0.003~mag for each exposure relative to all the others.
 The calibrated images are resampled onto a common grid of pixel size 0\farcs3 and stacked using SWarp \citep{Terapix2002}.

 After stacking, WIRWolf again compares the point source magnitudes with 2MASS to determine the final photometric calibration, which is then recorded in the header of the stacked image in terms of the natural AB system of WIRCam.
 For the current analysis, we convert from AB to Vega magnitudes by subtracting 1.88~mag, and then transform to the 2MASS system using measured relations,\footnote{https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/wirwolf/} which give a small offset of 0.02~mag between the two systems at the $(H{-}K)_\mathrm{2MASS}\approx0.29\pm0.02$ color of elliptical galaxies \citep[e.g.,][]{Carteretal2009}.
-Thus, our final $K$ magnitudes are presented here on the standard Vega-based 2MASS system, with a typical calibration accuracy of 0.03~mag.
+The magnitudes are corrected for Galactic extinction using the values and extinction ratio given by \citet{Maetal2014}.
+Thus, the final $K$ magnitudes presented here are on the standard Vega-based 2MASS system, corrected for extinction, and have a typical calibration accuracy of 0.03~mag.

 In some of the images, a cross-shaped pattern is apparent, centered on a star that was used for guiding the telescope during the observation.
 This pattern indicates a deficit of light within the columns and rows containing the star.
 In these cases, we mask the affected rows and columns within the image.
 In a few cases, the galaxy itself was used for guiding, resulting in a cross pattern on the galaxy nucleus.
 These observations could not be used, and we reobserved the galaxies in subsequent runs, explicitly instructing the software to avoiding guiding on sources within a 30\arcsec\ radius of the galaxy center.
 In addition, some very bright stars can producing a bleeding effect, giving an excess of light along the entire column containing the star.
 In these cases, we also masked the affected column.